 That meant designing a communication strategy to reinforce how the effort of every employee matters –and that each one has a voice in the company.

 “My world view is that comms is everything,” she added.
 “Communications isn’t just ‘message sent, and message received.’
 It’s so much more.”

-Ellingson will be talking about that idea at Summit by Dynamic Signal when she takes part in a session titled “How Empowered Employees Transform Companies and Build Unforgettable Brands.”
+Ellingson talked about that idea at the recent Summit by Dynamic Signal when she took part in a session titled “How Empowered Employees Transform Companies and Build Unforgettable Brands.”

 The subject is near and dear to Ellingson.

 It’s also why she decided in 2017 to join Brookfield Residential, which is growing fast like, well, a new home that’s under construction.

 “The role of a communicator today is more important than ever because it’s harder and harder to break through the noise and deliver a message that brings people together,” she explained.
 “We’re experiencing information overload in a world that’s also very polarized.
 People are coping by only tuning into what resonates for them.”

 At Brookfield Residential, she’s responsible for reaching 1,400 employees who are working on projects throughout Canada and the U.S., including in California, Texas, and Washington, D.C.

 Part of her role, she said, is infusing the confident, plainspoken voice of CEO and Chairman Alan Norris in all company messaging.
 He has been at Brookfield Residential since 1983 and, in Ellingson’s words, “is everything you want in a leader in terms of being authentic, humble, open and honest.”

 Then, there’s the need to ensure everyone in the geographically dispersed organization can hear those messages.
 In 2018, Brookfield Residential launched CompassNow, which is powered by Dynamic Signal, as the channel to reach employees wherever they are.